Benefits of using a PEO in the UK & Employer of Record UK

 Maternity and Paternity Leave United Kingdom

 Statutory Maternity Pay (SMP) is paid for up to 39 weeks.
-You get:
+The employee is entitled to:

 - 90% of your average weekly earnings (before tax) for the first 6 weeks